EducatedTanuki/TEA-Manager/README.md

 Create ON-OFF animations for a GameObject
 The toggle(s) are added to `Assets/<Scene Folder>/<Avatar Name>/Toggles`.
 You can change the final folder name through the `TEA Settings`.

-# Notes

-### Default Expressions

-`TEA Manager` does not add default Expressions like VRC does.
-If your avatar does not have Expressions definded your radial menu will be blank.

-### Proxy Animations

-Proxy animations in the SDK are all single frames.
-They are replaced by full animations when your avatar is uploaded.
-Do not expect your avatar to have full walking, running, or action animations in play mode unless you replace the appropriate layers and proxy animations.
-If you use [Make Avatar 3.0](#make-avatar-30) your **Action** layer will have full animations.

 # TEA Tools